angrycarrots/lean-lite/README.md

 - report-live-portfolio.json - portfolio stats (repeat?)
 - main.py - the code used in this backtest

+## Known Issues
+- Does not import Library or auxilary files (anyone know how to do this?).

 ## Summary
+Lean is a great platform; however, it seems lean-cli has been neglected.
+Perhaps, this repository will become obsolete as lean-cli evolves and shortcomings are fixed.

 Please:
 - fork and improve
 - report issues
 - send comments / suggestions to athanas@vastscientific.com
+- enjoy

 Fini.